 At the base of the hill, cross over to Ching Wan Path by taking the left route.

-Then walk up the stairs and follow the paved path.
+Walk up the stairs and follow the paved path.
 The path becomes the Kwai Tsing Celebration of Reunification Health Trail.
 And soon enough, you’ll reach Pavilion 2.

 To continue forward, look for the path behind Pavilion 2.